 Conventional Plus ProgramConventional Plus Program

 This program offers a 30-year fixed-rate loan for those purchasing a primary home or refinancing.
 Depending on your down payment, interest rates are around 5.750%.
-The down payment for a 1-2-unit home is only 3% if you have a credit score of at least 620.
+For example, the down payment for a 1-2-unit home is only 3% if you have a credit score of at least 620.
 For a 2-4-unit home, you’ll need a credit score of 680.

 FHA Plus ProgramFHA Plus Program

-Available for both first-time buyers and existing buyers, the FHA Plus program comes with both an FHA mortgage and SONYMA down payment assistance.
+The FHA Plus program offers both an FHA mortgage and SONYMA down payment assistance for first-time and existing buyers.
 While applicants will have to pay 1% of the required 3.5% down payment, the remainder can be covered through a down payment assistance loan.

 Low-Interest Rate ProgramLow-Interest Rate Program

 This program provides a 30-year mortgage for low-income families that are also first-time buyers.
 It comes with a very generous low-interest-rate though not as low as the Achieving the Dream program.
 Low-Interest Rate Program